Sibin-Sibi/Bay_wheels_exploration/README.md

 These questions are answered using exploratory analysis:

 ## Data Collection
-WE have 12 csv files, which are downloaded using request library, and stored in a file location, these 12 csv files are joined using glob module, which retrieves file from the path.
+We have 12 csv files, which are downloaded using request library, and stored in a file location, these files are joined using glob module, which retrieves file from the path.
 'OS' module helps in interacting with python.
 ```
 path = r'ford_bike_data'
 all_data = glob.glob(os.path.join(path, "*.csv"))